Reviewed by: HU Medical Review Board | Last reviewed: 5/31/22 | Last updated: June 2022

 Prezcobix is a combination medication that contains darunavir and cobicistat.
-It is used alongside other HIV medications as part of antiretroviral therapy (ART) for HIV-1 in adults who have never previously been treated for their HIV.
-Adults who have previously taken HIV medications can still take Prezcobix, as long as they have no drug resistance mutations to darunavir (one of the ingredients in Prezcobix).
+It is used alongside other HIV medications as part of antiretroviral therapy (ART) for HIV-1 in adults who have never previously been treated for their HIV and pediatric patients weighing at least 40 kilograms.
+Patients who have previously taken HIV medications can still take Prezcobix, as long as they have no drug resistance mutations to darunavir (one of the ingredients in Prezcobix).

 Although it is not a cure for HIV, when taken as directed, it allows for the virus to be suppressed.
 This prevents further transmission of HIV and allows an individual’s immune system to improve through increasing CD4 cell counts and decreasing the amount of active virus in the blood (viral load).

 During the HIV life cycle, the virus disassembles itself when it gets inside human host CD4 cells.
 The virus then undergoes reverse transcription and integration to join human host cell DNA, allowing for HIV’s genetic information to continue to get replicated.
 A form of this replicated genetic information is called messenger RNA (mRNA). mRNA is used to create proteins, including the enzymes HIV virions carry around with them in order to live.

 During the process of converting mRNA into these proteins, the virus uses its protease enzyme.
 The protease enzyme cuts the mRNA into sections that will eventually be turned into the different proteins required for new, mature viruses to form.
 PIs inhibit this protease enzyme and prevent it from cutting the mRNA into its different parts.
 Without this cutting, or cleavage, of the mRNA, the final protein products aren’t able to be made and a mature virus cannot be formed and released into the blood to infect other cells.

 How do pharmacokinetic enhancers work?